WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 Digital forensics combines specialized techniques with the use of sophisticated software to view and analyze information that cannot be accessed by the ordinary user.
 This information may have been “deleted” by the user months or even years prior to the investigation, or may never have been deliberately saved to begin with – but it may still exist in whole or in part on the device.
 However, you cannot know what precisely is on your phone or tablet – it takes digital forensics software and knowledge to retrieve the data that the user cannot access

-CAN EXISTING/PREVIOUSLY-EXISTING INFORMATION BE RETRIEVED FROM AN APPLE IOS, ANDROID, BLACKBERRY, OR WINDOWS OS DEVICE?
+CAN EXISTING/PREVIOUSLY-EXISTING INFORMATION BE RETRIEVED FROM AN APPLE, ANDROID, BLACKBERRY, OR WINDOWS OS DEVICE?

 Yes.
 Our company has the capability to recover existing/previously-existing information from the majority of devices on the market, especially smartphones; however, we cannot determine our full capabilities without knowledge of the make, model and carrier of a particular device.